 Cybersecurity in healthcare is about protecting electronic information from breaches, unauthorized use, and disclosure.
 Nowadays, technology is taking over administrative tasks and even treatment: facilities have electronic medical records (EMR), e-prescriptions, and employee and patient management systems.
 Even smart elevators, heating systems, and systems for remote patient monitoring are backed up by technology.
 All these different types of technology keep data that hackers might be interested in and therefore must be protected.

 Healthcare information security is one of the trickiest industries out there.
 Here’s the list of main reasons that hackers target healthcare facilities:

 Easy access to patient information by healthcare providers is the only way to make decisions quickly and precisely.
 Shareability means there’s consistency of information when a patient is changing their healthcare facility or department.
 At the same time, shareability and accessibility are exactly what threaten patient data security, as they make healthcare data an easy target.

 Healthcare Information Makes Good Money on the Dark Web

-While credit card numbers are worth 25 cents and Social Security numbers are worth10 cents, patient information from EMR can fetch up to $1000.
+While credit card numbers are worth 25 cents and Social Security numbers are worth 10 cents, patient information from EMR can fetch up to $1000.
 Medical history cannot be changed, and hackers may blackmail the person about their STDs or psychological conditions for life.
-That is one of the reasons that healthcare records are so attractive for hackers.
+That is one of the reasons that healthcare records are so attractive to hackers.